tehbaconvr/Banana/README.md

 * `Fly` - Use the **joysticks** fly around
 * `Grappling Hooks` - **Grab one of the grapple guns** off of your hip holster with **either grip button and then press the trigger to fire**
 * `Platforms (Left/Right)` - **Press the grip button** on your controller to create a floating platform in the air that you can stand on.
 There's a toggle for each hand so that you can disable one if it clashes with another mod's inputs.
-* `Speed Boost` - Significantly increases the player's movement speed
+* `Speed Boost` - Significantly increases the player's movement speed (Speed reduced to avoid bans)
 * `Nail Gun` - **Press the trigger** to summon the nail gun. **Release the trigger** to fire a nail into surfaces that you can **grip** to climb.
 * `Rockets` - **Press the grip button** to spawn a rocket in each hand that boosts you around.
 * `Wall Run` - Allows you to seamlessly transition between running on floors, walls, and ceilings!
 Push off to revert to normal movement.